Financial Planning & Tax Useful Links

 - RC4064 Disability Related Information for information about credits if you or your dependants have a disability.
 Get the application form T2201 here – it should be prepared and submitted before tax season for speedier processing.

-- Medical Tax info – See RC4065 Medical Expenses for a good overview of possible medical credits.
+- Medical Tax info – See my article on Medical Expenses and Taxes where I summarize common claims and often-missed deductions.
+See CRA publication RC4065 Medical Expenses for a good overview of possible medical credits.
 Scroll down this CRA page for a list of common medical expenses.
 What can you claim for mileage this year?
 See this page for mileage rates, updated annually.
 Also, see Qualifying Medical Practitioner listing by Province – Not everyone can claim the same type of doctor or medical services – it varies by province.
 Examples include naturopathic doctors, massage therapists, podiatrists, but many more.
 Check first.
 The most detailed area for medical information is the CRA medical folio S1 – F1 – C1

 - CRA Prescribed Rates – Interest, Exchange, CPP/EI, Travel allowances, Indexation, Tax, RRSP limits, etc.